-Julia is a deaf and very talented graffiti artist.
+Julia is deaf and a very talented graffiti artist.
 She attends a special school with others like her but one day she sees that someone has written something terrible about her friend at the back of her school, so she decides to cover it up with her artwork.
 While her intentions are noble, the act is still illegal.
-Julia is kicked out of her school and sent to a mainstream school where she is outcasted for her deafness.
+She is kicked out of her school and sent to a mainstream school where she becomes an outcast because of her deafness.
 With only her art left to drive her, Julia finds herself in an art war with other elusive artists.
 Vibrant, sassy, fun and exciting, this book is a phenomenal way to teach teens about diversity.

 Beyond Magenta by Susan Kuklin (ages 12+)

-The author of this book interviews six different transgendered teens in an honest account of their struggles and accomplishments in becoming their true selves.
-The author reveals these brave teen’s stories with candour, grace and beauty as you follow each teen through their transitions.
-Each of the teens come from different walks of life, each with their own stories of heartbreak and triumph.
-A phenomenal book for teens (or parents) who are curious or in need of support in regards to transgender and transitioning.
+The author of this book interviews six different transgendered teens to give an honest account of their struggles and accomplishments in becoming their true selves.
+The author reveals these brave teens’ stories with candour, grace and beauty as you follow each teen through their transitions.
+Each of the them comes from different walks of life, each with their own stories of heartbreak and triumph.
+A phenomenal book for teens (or parents) who are curious, or in need of support in regards to transgender and transitioning.

 Read more: Our Favourite Book Recommendations By Age: From 4 To 14+